-We believe that one small, incredibly important step we can be taking is to listen and understand each others’ experiences and our collective history.
+Educating oneself and learning to listen may seem more important in today’s current climate, but it has always been important.
+As a society, we have a long way to go to make sure marginalized voices are heard and receive equal treatment.
+I believe that one small, incredibly important step we can take is to listen and understand each others’ experiences and our collective history.
 Just listen.
-By quieting our personal agendas and truly taking in the words of others, we can at least start to try to understand the perspectives from each others’ shoes.
+By quieting our personal agendas and truly taking in the words of others, we can at least start to try understanding each others’ perspectives.

 Hosts Shereen Marisl Meraji and Gene Demby discuss how these stories of police brutality directed towards black people keep repeating themselves.
 They wonder aloud, when will things change and what will make them change.